Degenerate Addition Formulas of the KP Hierarchy and Applications: New addition formula for theta functions of Riemann surfaces

-In the $g=1$ case a non-singular odd half period used to define the prime form is explicitly known so that the formulas in Theorem \ref{addition-th} can be rewritten in terms of theta functions only without using the prime form.
+{\bf The case of $\boldsymbol{ g=1}$.} In the $g=1$ case, a~non-singular odd half period used to define the prime form is explicitly known so that the formulas in Theorem~\ref{addition-th} can be rewritten in terms of theta functions only without using the prime form.
 We shall give them here.